 Running the PharmCAT Pipeline

+For convenience, we have a single script (pharmcat_pipeline) that simplifies the process of running the pipeline.
 This script tries to keep things as simple as possible.
-If you need advanced features, you will need to run the individual parts of the pipeline directly.
+If you need advanced features, you may need to run the individual components of the pipeline directly.

 Prerequisites